Bidirectional yet asymmetric causality between urban systems and traffic dynamics in 30 cities worldwide: Results

 \subsection{\textbf{Associating urban systems with traffic dynamics}}

 The three components of urban systems exert distinct influences on traffic dynamics, with varying effects across spatial and temporal dimensions.
 To assess these effects, we characterize urban systems using distinct yet complementary interpretable feature sets, with urban structure depicted by road network topologies, urban form captured through morphological metrics at the landscape level, and urban function represented by land-use attributes (see Methods).
-Traffic dynamics are measured using an indicator that captures variations in human mobility across space and time within the road network (see Methods).
-The STWR model is then employed to quantify these relationships while accounting for spatial heterogeneity and temporal variability in each component.
-In Fig.~\ref{fig:stwr_rest}(a), we present the $R^2$ values across 30 cities on rest days for urban structure, form, and function, encompassing their average values, as well as the first (Q1) and third (Q3) quartiles.
+Traffic dynamics are measured using a congestion indicator that captures variations in human mobility across space and time within the road network (see Methods).
+The STWR model is then employed to quantify these relationships, allowing the strength of association to vary across space and time rather than imposing a single global effect.
+In Fig.~\ref{fig:stwr_rest}(a), we present the $R^2$ values across 30 cities on rest days for urban structure, form, and function, encompassing their average values, as well as $\pm 1$ standard deviation.
 Higher $R^2$ values indicate a better fit of the STWR model.
 See Supplementary Tables 1 and 3 for model fit ($R^2$), local significance assessment (adjusted $\alpha$ and critical $t$), and model selection (Akaike Information Criterion corrected, AICc) across 30 cities on rest days.
 Overall, all three components exhibit strong and significant correlations with traffic dynamics, underscoring their integral roles in shaping individual movement patterns.
-Among them, urban structure demonstrates the strongest association with traffic dynamics, with an average $R^2$ of 0.94 and Q1 and Q3 values of 0.92 and 0.97, respectively.
+Among them, urban structure demonstrates the strongest association with traffic dynamics, with an average $R^2$ of 0.94 and the first (Q1) and third (Q3) quartiles of 0.92 and 0.97, respectively.
 This outcome is anticipated, as the urban road network serves as the physical framework—or ``container''—of traffic, connecting various parts of the city and facilitating movement \citep{xie2007measuring}.
 Its foundational role as the spatial backbone of urban systems accounts for this high degree of correlation.
 Urban form and function display similar levels of association with traffic dynamics, albeit slightly lower than urban structure.
 Urban form attains an average $R^2$ of 0.75, closely followed by urban function at 0.73.
 While urban structure establishes the spatial framework of the city, urban form and function populate this container, providing the spatial layouts and land use configurations that drive human mobility \citep{wegener2021land, miotti2023impact}.
 Together, they influence the traffic system by shaping the patterns and intensity of movement across the city.